admw3455/Chinese-hanzi-stroke-order-dictionary/README.md

 Download complete.zip, extract and open index.html in any browser.
 A list of all simplified characters are shown with links to respective stroke order.
 At the bottom of index.html are links to other forms of indexing, for example pinyin.

-The file makemeahanzi-master-edit.tar.gz contains the files used to create the website, located in folder 'test'.
+The file test.tar.gz contains the files used to create the website.
 It is a big mess.